-The University and Law School are preparing to offer in-person classes on Grounds again in the fall, following the move to online courses last spring due to the national COVID-19 outbreak.
-UVA Law plans to offer a mix of in-person and online courses during the fall semester, with all classes available online for enrolled students who choose to attend remotely.
+The University and the Law School are offering a mix of in-person and online courses during the fall 2020 and spring 2021 semesters, with all classes available online for enrolled students who choose to attend remotely.
+Academic Calendar

-Currently, employees are generally conducting work from home, and the Law School building is locked.
-Those who enter the Law School must wear face coverings when around other people and follow social distancing guidelines.
+Currently, the Law School building is locked.
+Those who enter the Law School or visit the University Grounds must wear face coverings when around other people, and follow social distancing guidelines.
 Please consult the University Return to Grounds website for the latest guidance and updates.
-When classes resume, employees will work at the Law School on a limited basis, often on a rotation schedule with others in the same department.

 How to Contact the Law School